sullis/Doppelauge/README.md

 Doppelauge
 ==========

-Doppelauge is a set of five libraries for the Play Framework.
+Doppelauge is a set of six libraries for the Play Framework.
 All code should be thoroughly tested.

 * Json library: [J](JSON.md#j)